Vermont Gun Laws

 C. Reciprocal Carry

-Vermont does not require a permit to carry a concealed weapon within the state.
+Vermont does not require a permit to carry a concealed or open weapon within the state.

 Under Vermont law, one cannot carry a handgun in any of the following places or circumstances: